-This chapter talks about some fundamental patterns of algorithms.
-We discuss greed algorithms, dynamic programming, randomized algorithms, numerical algorithms, and the concept of a transform.

-Section 16.3.1 presents the Skip List, a probabilistic data structure that can be used to implement the dictionary ADT.
+This chapter presents several fundamental topics related to the theory of algorithms algorithms.
+These include dynamic programming (Section 16.1), randomized algorithms (Section 16.2), and the concept of a transform (Section 16.3.5).
+Each of these can be viewed as an example of an "algorithmic pattern" that is commonly used for a wide variety of applications.
+In addition, we will discuss a number of numerical algorithms in Section 16.3.
+Section 16.2 on randomized algorithms presents the Skip List (Section 16.2.2).
+The Skip List is a probabilistic data structure that can be used to implement the dictionary ADT.
 The Skip List is comparable in complexity to the BST, yet often outperforms the BST, because the Skip List's efficiency is not tied to the values of the dataset being stored.